raymrtinz/raymrtinz/README.md

 ## Hi there 👋

+# I'm Ray, an Information Technology student at DLSU.
+I am currently a Web Manager at Green & White, and Web Developer at The LaSallian.

+- 🔭 I’m currently working on our Capstone Project as part of my IT degree program
+- 🌱 I’m currently learning Secure System Development Lifecycle, Project Management, and Special Enterprise Systems

 <!--
 **raymrtinz/raymrtinz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+-  🔭I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...